 Dulse 30g shaker tin - add to basket

 Created by Tasting Scotland, this delicious savoury shortbread was inspired by Slow Food's 'Forgotten Foods.'

-"Always being inspired by the way the terroir of Scotland’s regions manifests through food, this recipe gives a nod (simply via the inclusion of fresh rosemary) to another at risk food, North Ronaldsay sheep.
-Reared on North Ronaldsay, the northernmost inhabited island, the sheep freely forage on the seaweed along the coastline.
-This produces something rather special by way of tenderness and flavour in the lamb or mutton and like this shortbread it is well worthy of a try!"
+"We're always inspired by the way the terroir of Scotland’s regions manifests through food.
+This recipe gives a nod to another at-risk food, North Ronaldsay sheep.
+Reared on North Ronaldsay, the northernmost inhabited Orkney island, the sheep freely forage on the seaweed along the coastline.
+This produces something rather special by way of tenderness and flavour in the lamb or mutton, and like this shortbread it is well worthy of a try!"

 - Cream the butter and sugar together until light and fluffy.

-- Stir in both flours, salt, rosemary and dulse (keep a little back to sprinkle on the top) and mix to a smooth paste.
-The mixture will be soft so cover and refrigerate it for 1 hour.
+- Stir in both flours, salt, rosemary and Dulse, keeping a little back to sprinkle on the top, and mix into a smooth paste.
+The mixture will be soft, so cover and refrigerate it for 1 hour.

-- Gently roll out until the paste is 1cm thick (or 6mm for thin shortbread).
+- Gently roll out the dough until the paste is 1cm thick (or 6mm for thin shortbread).

-- Bake in the oven for 10 – 15 minutes or until a pale golden-brown colour.
-Cool on a wire rack.
-Store in airtight container at room temperature.
+- Bake in the oven for 10-15 minutes or until a pale golden brown colour.
+Cool on a wire rack and store in airtight container at room temperature.